 For those registering for the webinar, you will also receive 3 Free Issues of the Generation Fuel Monitor report.

 Genscape is the leading global provider of energy information for commodity and financial markets.
 Utilizing patented technologies and proprietary algorithms, Genscape provides accurate & timely data on capacities, flow and utilization for all major energy commodities.
 With thousands of sophisticated energy monitors strategically deployed all over the world, Genscape is unique in its ability to measure and collect energy market fundamentals.
 These “measured actuals” are then transmitted to clients in real-time or near real-time.
-Genscape clients often gain first-mover advantage and increased market transparency to better optimize their positions.
+Genscape clients often gain a competitive advantage and increased market transparency to better optimize their positions.
 For more information, please visit: www.genscape.com

 For all inquiries please contact: